Legacy Tax & Resolution Services

 • The IRS can levy your property if you fail to file an appeal within 30 days of your rejection.
 If filed timely, the IRS must then wait until your appeal is either accepted or rejected, to levy your bank, wages, or any other personal property.

-• Once the Appeals process is over after a CAP hearing, the decision is binding and you cannot request a judicial review of the Appeals' decision.
+• Once the Appeals process is over after a CAP hearing, the decision is binding and you cannot request a judicial review of the Appeals’ decision

-See our Tax Help Video Library
+Video Library